AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/install-set-up.md

 ---
-description: "[!DNL Marketo Measure] Salesforce Package Installation and Set Up - [!DNL Marketo Measure]"
+description: "Salesforce Package Installation and Set Up - [!DNL Marketo Measure]"
-title: "[!DNL Marketo Measure] [!DNL Salesforce] Package Installation and Set Up"
+title: "[!DNL Salesforce] Package Installation and Set Up"
 exl-id: ed58bc1e-cfb0-48db-aa53-96204e12de2e
 feature: Installation, Salesforce
+hidefromtoc: yes
 ---

-# [!DNL Marketo Measure] Salesforce Package Installation and Set Up {#marketo-measure-salesforce-package-installation-and-set-up}
+# Salesforce Package Installation{#marketo-measure-salesforce-package-installation}

 Before you install the [!DNL Marketo Measure] [!DNL Salesforce] base package, you must determine if you are first installing it in a [!DNL Salesforce] sandbox before moving to your Salesforce production instance.

 >[!NOTE]
+>
 >Once your [!DNL Marketo Measure] account is connected to a [!DNL Salesforce] production instance, you cannot move backwards and connect to a sandbox.
 Also, a [!DNL Marketo Measure] account can only be connected to one [!DNL Salesforce] production instance.

 The [!DNL Marketo Measure] Base Package contains: